 - Prison or Jail Time of Up to Three Years

-Additionally, individuals can have an additional and consecutive sentence of up to four years added to their original sentence if they are convicted of embezzling particularly large sums of money.
+Additionally, individuals can have an additional and consecutive sentence of up to four years added to their original sentence if they are convicted of embezzling large sums of money.
+An experienced criminal defense lawyer at the Simmrin Law Group makes dealing with embezzlement charges less stressful than trying to represent yourself.
+Call us today to schedule an appointment.

-Embezzlement is not the only theft crime that can lead to harsh penalties in the state of California.
+Embezzlement is not the only theft crime that can lead to harsh penalties in California.
 Individuals could also face charges for violations of:

 - Penal Code Section 424: Misappropriation of Public Funds